smrdgn/INFOTC-1600-Final-Project/TUTORIAL.md

-# How to install Windows on your Mac device using Boot Camp Assistant
+# How to run Windows on your Mac device using Boot Camp Assistant
 [Return to Homepage](README.md)

 ## Before you begin please ensure a couple things: